RitaWang0427/FinancialComputingGroupProject/README.md

-# FinancialComputingGroupProject
-FRE6883 Financial Computing in C++ Final Group Project
+# Financial Computing in C++ Final Group Project

+In this project, our team designed a program to evaluate the impact of quarterly earnings reports on stock price movement.
+By using this program, the user will be able to do stock analysis, group performance comparison, risk assessment, and visualization of stock performance.

+Task allocation:
+Ruiyang Wang - Class construction(Stock, Group, PriceMap), readData;
+Yihao Fu - CalculationFunction + Bootstrapping;
+Carina Liu - Bootstrapping + main;
+Xiangjun Yang - Bootstrapping;
+Mandy Ma - sortToGroup + Visualization;